Bradylus/Minecraft/schematics/Bamboo Farm/README.md

 ## Notes

-Like all farms of this kind, it needs to be orientated East-West so that the hopper-carts stay in place.
+Like all farms of this kind, it needs to be orientated East-West so that the hopper-carts don't push each other.

+TODO: redo this.
 The schematic is only a demo with a 7 chunks × 6 layers × 12 blocks version.
 It is more than enough to feed a medium furnace array (up to 115 furnaces) with bamboo planks.
 I intend to include a 10 chunks × 27 layers × 36 at some point to show how to do it.

-I'd like to be able to fit a quadruple version, but I'd need to redesign part of the minecart collection and dispenser to make it fit in the same chunk as the flying machine holding stations.

 The bottom piston of the double extender that swaps the trapdoors needs to stay extended so that the flying machine of the next layer down does not stick to it.
 It's working flawlessly, yet it could probably be made simpler (like having both pistons fully extended?).

-Minecart dispensing happens at 10gt/minecart.
-Couldn't get it to work at hopper speed.
-At that speed, the observers/traps beneath the pistons pushing the rails could be replaced by a pair of torches if it did not conflict with the item counter's wiring.
-Making it work at hopper speed with a better item counter could help shorten the minimum delay between harvesters and increase the maximum number of layers.
+The first iterations of this farm used a minecart distribution system by Ilmango (see the [References](#references) section), but it was too slow for the wider versions of the farm.
+So I ended up using a custom equal item distibution system, inspired by RaPsCaLLioN1138's [#Better Equal Item Distribution] system, but cheaper.
+It's more complex than the previous system but I don't want to maintain different systems that serve the same purpose.

 When setting up the delay circuits, make sure to prevent them from triggering unexpectedly by powering the non-sticky piston with a redstone block.

-When building the item counter, place the items in the dropper only once the full circuit is built (the comparator should not output any signal).

-I did not test with more than 10 layers, but I'm pretty sure that the current delay circuit (the 2 comparators wired to the last minecart dropping) is not enough for much more layers.
-This needs to be tested and `d0` updated accordingly.

 The item collection system at the bottom is unfiltered because the input is irregular and even for a farm producing only 146K/h, filtering would require enough filters to handle ~21 stacks of items at once (~58 filters).
 Even without filtering, there's a system to push item entities over the hoppers every 8 gt in order to limit the number of hoppers required.
-Filtering the output from the crafters is much less of an problem (only 16200 bamboo blocks/h), and should some unwanted item get into the crafters, this is a only a minor annoyance and an easy fix.
+Filtering the output from the crafters is much less problematic (only 16200 bamboo blocks/h), and should some unwanted item get into the crafters, this is a only a minor annoyance and an easy fix.

-To fully filter the output, A 500K bamboo/hour farm, requires at least 28 double speed filters, and to accomodate for the irregular input rate, one solution would be to buffer the entites and use an entity separation system to send ~64 items over the hoppers every 8gt.
+To fully filter the output, A 500K bamboo/hour farm requires at least 28 double speed filters, and to accomodate for the irregular input rate, one solution would be to buffer the entites and use an entity separation system to send ~64 items over the hoppers every 8gt.